raviteja-kvns/autocad_challenge/readme.md

 * Converters: Has all the file converters from csv to other formats, eg. AutoCADConverter and RevitConverter
 * utils: Contans commonly used stateless functions
 * config.py: Configurations like invocation flags to libraries, paths of results, data etc. are set up here.
 A common place from which the whole app reads and implements accordingly
-*s main.py: parses the input arguments, loads input file and invokes appropriate file converter and saves the result
+* main.py: parses the input arguments, loads input file and invokes appropriate file converter and saves the result
  data: Home to input data.
 * results: Results will be placed in it